Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon R9 Fury X should theoretically be a bit superior to the Radeon RX 5700 XT overall. (explain)
+Memory BandwidthThe Radeon R9 Fury X should in theory perform just a bit faster than the Radeon RX 5700 XT in general. (explain)

-Texel RateThe Radeon R9 Fury X is a bit (approximately 5%) better at anisotropic filtering than the Radeon RX 5700 XT. (explain)
+Texel RateThe Radeon R9 Fury X will be a small bit (about 5%) faster with regards to anisotropic filtering than the Radeon RX 5700 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison